-When you access your course, you will be taken to the class dashboard.
-Located on your dashboard is a Weekly Calendar which displays your current assignments, quizzes, discussion questions, and participation.
+When you access your course, you will be taken to the class calendar.
+Located on the calendar page is a Weekly Calendar which displays your current assignments, quizzes, discussion questions, and participation.
 Clicking on a specific week number at the top of the calendar will allow you to see any past, present, or future assignments.
 You will also be able to view either one week, two weeks, or all weeks at a time.

 The Syllabus provides detailed information on everything in your class.
 From the Syllabus, you can see the course information, each topic, and the participation requirements.

 Expanding a topic in the syllabus will allow you to access your assignments, quizzes, and discussion topics.
 For more information about the syllabus, check out the article: (Halo | Learn) Syllabus.

 The Gradebook provides up-to-date information on your personal progress in a course.
 You will be able to see your overall letter grade, percentage for the class, and points earned for all assignments and individual topics.
 All the assignments are listed under their correlated topic.
 For more information, check out the article: (Halo | Learn) Student Gradebook.